lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 1. @swarmnode (20% participation crisis)
 **DM Link:** https://x.com/swarmnode
 ```
 Hey!
-I'm Luke - been working with Adam, Chris and Jake from @MigrateFun on tools that help projects post-migration.
+I'm Luke - been working with Adam, Chris and Jake from @MigrateFun on analytics that help projects post-migration.

-Built https://migrate-chart.fun so holders can see complete price action across migrations.
+Built https://migrate-chart.fun - tracks price, volume, holders, fees and burns across migrations.
 Currently working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.

 Noticed you're at 20% participation - happy to help if useful.
 Want to see what we built?
 ```